Know About the Newly Launched Serverless Developer Platform by Zoho

 Focusing on the main goal instead of managing the resources for it can make a huge difference in the output.
 For an amateur app developer, Zoho makes it possible.
 They don't need to worry about any issues related to or managing servers.
 Zoho creator is a low code system that helps in building on-demand apps without backend complications.

 There's no need to troubleshoot hardware, perform manual upgrades, or run any software patches.
 This doesn't mean that there are no servers, the applications will still run on them, but everything is taken care of by ZoHo.
 To give you an example, think about wifi, there are wires somewhere.
-Similarly, the physical location of servers is not an issue in the case of serverless systems.
+Similarly, the physical server location is not an issue in the case of serverless systems.
 Via cloud computing, we can use it anywhere we want and create applications with a seamless process.

 Availability—no more crashing and burning